REDA-MAH/RedaForce/README.md

 **REDA-MAH**

-This project represents my exploration of browser automation, network security, reverse engineering of web authentication workflows, and Python software engineering.
+This project represents my exploration of browser automation, network security, reverse engineering of web authentication workflows, and Python software engineering as an ambitious Moroccan teenager.
 It was developed as a personal research project while I was 15 years old and continues to evolve as I expand its capabilities.